King of the Ring (1993): Storylines

 At WrestleMania IX, Bret Hart dropped the WWF Championship to Yokozuna.
 At the conclusion of the match, Mr. Fuji, Yokozuna's manager, threw salt in Hart's eyes, enabling Yokozuna to win the match.
 After the match, Hulk Hogan came to the ring to help Hart.
 Fuji challenged Hogan to a match for the WWF Championship, which took place immediately.
 Fuji attempted to throw salt in Hogan's eyes, but Hogan moved and the salt hit Yokozuna instead.
 Hogan quickly defeated Yokozuna to become the new WWF Champion.
 Due to a real-life arrangement with WWF owner Vince McMahon, Hogan was supposed to lose the title to Bret Hart, but he changed his mind and refused to lose to Hart.
 He formed a compromise that allowed him to face Yokozuna in a rematch at King of the Ring.
 He did not want to be pinned cleanly, so he insisted on a storyline in which he would lose the belt due to outside interference.
 As a result of Hart's controversial loss, Jack Tunney, who played the on-screen role of WWF President, granted Hart entry into the King of the Ring tournament without requiring him to win a qualifying match.

 Crush faced WWF Intercontinental Champion Shawn Michaels several times in early 1993 but was unable to win the title belt.
-The pair also faced each other in a qualifying match for the King of the Ring tournament on the May 22 episode of WWF Superstars.
+The pair also faced each other in a qualifying match for the King of the Ring tournament on the May 22 episode of Superstars of Wrestling.
 The match ended in a double countout and both wrestlers were eliminated from the tournament.
 It was later announced that they would wrestle each other at King of the Ring 1993, with Michaels's championship on the line.

 The event also featured an eight-man tag team match that pitted the fan favorite team of The Steiner Brothers (Rick Steiner and Scott Steiner) and The Smoking Gunns (Billy Gunn and Bart Gunn) against the villain team of Money Inc. (Ted DiBiase and Irwin R. Schyster) and The Headshrinkers (Samu and Fatu).
 The Steiners and The Headshrinkers had faced each other at WrestleMania in a match won by the Steiners.
 The Steiners then moved on to feud with Money Inc., the WWF Tag Team Champions.
 The Gunns made their WWF debut in the spring of 1993 and faced The Headshrinkers in a series of matches.
 The match was not a standard tag team match so the championship was not on the line.